Empire Orders found in Pictures

 On November 3, 1910, right after the Japanese annexed Korea, the Chosŏn Nobility Tour Group visited Tokyo and took a commemorative photo.

-As part of the annexation of Korea, the Japanese government prepared a gift of 30 million won.12 From the 30 million won gift, 6 million was paid directly to the Koreans who received titles of nobility (Duke 공작, Marquis 후작, Count 백작, Viscount 자작 and Baron 남작) for their part in the annexation of Korea.
+As part of the annexation of Korea, the Japanese government prepared a gift of 30 million (Korean) Yen in Bonds.13 From the gift, 6 million was paid directly to the Koreans who had played a role in the annexation.
+These Koreans also received titles of Japanese nobility, namely: Prince 공작, the equivalent of a European Duke (公爵), Marquess 후작 (侯爵), Count 백작, the equivalent of an Earl (伯爵), Viscount 자작 (子爵), and Baron 남작 (男爵).
 The titles were conferred according to the Chosŏn-Governor Vice-Emperor’s Decree No. 14, dated Aug.
 29, 1910 (조선총독부황실령 제14호, 1910.
 8. 29) entitled ‘Chosŏn Nobility Ordinance’ 조선 귀족령.
 These titles could also be inherited by the recipient’s descendants.
 However, Inheritance was not automatic, Article 11 states that “An heir who can inherit a title must report the inheritance to the Minister of the Interior within 6 months from the commencement of inheritance”.
 The keeping and inheritance of titles was conditional on “permanent pro-Japanese relations”, so the decree also included provisions for the ‘Return’ or ‘Suspension of Title’, and a ‘No Heritability’ clause in cases of disloyalty to Japan or non-compliance with Japanese policies.
 The biggest criterion that the Japanese had in mind when selecting Koreans for receiving a title of nobility was ‘merit’ judged during the forced annexation process.
 In addition, the Korean Imperial Family, and the King’s blood relatives were automatically given titles.
 Receiving a title of nobility does not necessarily include membership in Korea’s list of Chinilpa.
 Several individuals refused the title.
-Some individuals initially accepted but later returned their titles, while some individuals become active participants in Korean Independence Movement, some covertly, other overtly.
+Some individuals initially accepted but later returned their titles, while some individuals become active participants in Korean Independence Movement, some covertly, others overtly.

 The monetary gifts awarded to the newly entitled nobility, were not paid in cash, but were paid as a bond.
 The Korean nobility received a fraction of the amount each year in interest payments.
 The principal was to be repaid in full after 50 years, with a 5-year grace period.
 The interest rate was 5% per year and was paid at the Chosŏn Bank or Post Office in March and September of each year.
 Because of the fall of the Japanese occupation in 1945, no one received the promised 50-year maturity.
 By the living standards at the time, the annual interest payment was not a small amount of money.
 At the time of the annexation, deceased pro-Japanese Koreans such as Kim Ok-gyun, Seo Kwang-beom, Ahn Gyeong-su, Shin Ki-seon and Woo Beom-seon did not receive titles of nobility.
 Their bereaved families were only given a small amount of silver/gold, probably in the form of bonds.